3mdeb/blog.3mdeb.com/source/_posts/2016-05-19-powering-on-96boards-compatible-lemaker-hikey-armv8-for-uefi-development.markdown

 ### Why 96boards ?

-* this is open specification, so always good to support
+* this is open specification - IIRC this is first of its kind and it is high chance to be widely accepted
-* its driven by Linaro, which is in my opinion do a lot of great work for whole community
+* its driven by Linaro, which in my opinion do a lot of great work for whole community
-* its standardized way with big players behind, so knowing it and having in portfolio cannot demage Embedded Systems Consultant career
+* its standardized way with big players behind, so knowing it and having in portfolio cannot damage Embedded Systems Consultant career
-* I assume this approach in long term will have better return on investment, then custom quick shots made by not-so-community-friendly vendors
+* IMO this approach in long term will have better return on investment, then custom quick shots made by not-so-community-friendly vendors

 ## Power supply